Forethoughts/forethoughts-datastudio/docs/index.rst

 -----------

 Open data studio is an open source project.
-You can easily see source code, understand how it work
+You can easily see source code, understand how it works, and get involved.
+When you need, fork and get your own version